Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

         {
      ```

-1. In the `AddAzureAdV2Authentication` method of `StartupHelper.cs', the following line instructs the asp.net security middleware to use the **roles** claim to fetch roles for authorization:
+1. In the `ConfigureServices` method of `Startup.cs', the following line instructs the asp.net security middleware to use the **roles** claim to fetch roles for authorization:

      ```CSharp
                 // The claim in the Jwt token where App roles are available.